Looking for a new credit card?

 Apply to swap your existing MBNA credit card

-You don’t need to change provider to take advantage of a new card with features and benefits to suit your current needs and lifestyle, such as introductory offers and low interest rates.
+You don’t need to change provider to take advantage of a new card with features and benefits to suit your current needs and lifestyle, such as introductory offers.
 We don’t want to lose you, so you can apply to swap your existing MBNA credit card if you meet the following conditions:

 - You’re not looking to switch to the same card as your existing card e.g. Platinum to another Platinum Credit Card (check the name on your card).